alexandrainst/fresco-stat/README.md

 ```
 mvn package
 ```
-in the root directory of the demo-module.
+in the root directory of the [demo](demo) folder.
 To run a demo, execute eg.
 ```
 java -jar target/survival-jar-with-dependencies.jar 1
 java -jar target/survival-jar-with-dependencies.jar 2